ameya-deshmukh/fullstack-solidity-keyboard/README.md

-# fullstack-solidity-keyboard
+# Ethereum-powered full stack keyboard
-A full stack keyboard
+A full stack keyboard built with Next.JS and Solidity